For Bitter or Worse

-For Bitter or Worse is the sixth studio album from the Dutch singer Anouk.
-The album was released on 18 September 2009, via the record label EMI.
+For Bitter or Worse is the sixth studio album by Dutch singer Anouk.
+It was released on 18 September 2009, via EMI.

-The first single from the album, "Three Days in a Row" was released in August.
-It reached the top of the Netherlands charts in September 2009, making it Anouk's first number one in the country.
-In June of the same year, one of the songs recorded for the album, "Today", was released as promo material.
-It was so successful that, despite never being released as an official single, the song reached number 50 in the Dutch chart.

-The second single Woman, was sent to radio stations at the end of October 2009.
-After just one day the single was at number one on the airplay chart.
-The single was released physically on 24 November 2009.
+The first single, "Three Days in a Row", came out in August.
+It reached the top of the Dutch charts in September, making it Anouk's first number-one in the country.
+In June of the same year, the song "Today" was issued as promo material.
+It was so successful that, despite never being released as an official single, it reached number 50 on the Dutch chart.
+The second single, "Woman", was sent to radio stations at the end of October.
+After just one day, it reached number one on the airplay chart.